Fl1tzi/pulsemeeter-streamdeck/README.md

 # pulsemeeter-streamdeck
-pulsemeeter cli example on streamdeck
+Elgato Streamdeck intergration into pulsemeeter with pulsemeeter socket.

 **This application uses a beta version of pulsemeeter so it is not available with the current version**